-- Be sure to keep your elbows close to your sides throughout the movement.
+- Ensure to keep your elbows close to your sides throughout the movement.

-Following these simple instructions, you can use the incline bench press to target your upper body muscles effectively.
+Following these simple instructions, you can use the incline bench press to focus effectively on your upper body muscles.

 5. Bent Over Rear Delt Raise

-The bent over rear delt raise is great for targeting the rear shoulders, and upper back muscles.
-The starting position for the bent over rear delt raise is with your knees bent and your back straight.
+The bent-over rear delt raise is significant for targeting the rear shoulders and upper back muscles.
+The starting position for the bent-over rear delt raise is with your knees bent and your back straight.

 - You can either have your feet together or hip-width apart.
-Once you have assumed this starting position, bend forward at the hips until your torso is parallel to the ground.
+Once you have assumed this starting position, bend forward until your torso is parallel to the ground.